On the arithmetic of polynomial semidomains: Preliminaries

-For $b,c \in M$, we say that $b$ \emph{divides} $c$ \emph{in} $M$ if there exists $b' \in M$ such that $c = b b'$, in which case we write $b \mid_M c$, dropping the subscript precisely when $M = (\nn, \times)$.
+For $b,c \in M$, we say that $b$ \emph{divides} $c$ \emph{in} $M$ if there exists $a \in M$ such that $c = ab$, in which case we write $b \mid_M c$, dropping the subscript precisely when $M = (\nn, \times)$.
 Two elements $b,c \in M$ are \emph{associates} if $b \mid_M c$ and $c \mid_M b$.
 A submonoid $N$ of $M$ is \emph{divisor-closed} if for each $b \in N$ and $d \in M$ the relation $d \mid_M b$ implies that $d \in N$.
 Let $S$ be a nonempty subset of $M$.
 An element $d \in M$ is a \emph{common divisor} of~$S$ provided that $d \mid_M s$ for all $s \in S$.
-A common divisor $d$ of $S$ is a \emph{greatest common divisor} of $S$ if $d$ is divisible by all common divisors of $S$.
-Also, a common divisor of $S$ is a \emph{maximal common divisor} if every greatest common divisor of $S/d$ belongs to $\uu(M)$.
-We let $\gcd_M(S)$ (resp., $\mcd_M(S)$) denote the set consisting of all greatest common divisors (resp., maximal common divisors) of $S$.
-The monoid $M$ is a \emph{GCD-monoid} (resp., an \emph{MCD-monoid}) provided that every finite nonempty set of elements in~$M$ has a greatest common divisor (resp., maximal common divisor).
+A common divisor $d$ of $S$ is a \emph{greatest common divisor} of~$S$ if $d$ is divisible by all common divisors of $S$.
+Also, a common divisor $d$ of $S$ is a \emph{maximal common divisor} of $S$ if every common divisor of the set $\{s/d \mid s \in S\}$ belongs to $\uu(M)$.
+We let $\gcd_M(S)$ (resp., $\mcd_M(S)$) denote the set consisting of all greatest common divisors (resp., maximal common divisors) of $S$, dropping the subindex $M$ in the introduced notation when we see no danger of ambiguity.
+The monoid $M$ is a \emph{GCD-monoid} (resp., an \emph{MCD-monoid}) provided that every finite nonempty subset of~$M$ has a greatest common divisor (resp., maximal common divisor).

 An element $a \in M \setminus \uu(M)$ is an \emph{atom} if for all $b,c \in M$ the equality $a = bc$ implies that either $b \in \uu(M)$ or $c \in \uu(M)$.
 We let $\mathcal{A}(M)$ denote the set of all atoms of $M$.
-The monoid $M$ is \emph{atomic} if each element in $M \setminus \uu(M)$ can be written as a (finite) product of atoms.
+The monoid $M$ is \emph{atomic} if every element of $M \setminus \uu(M)$ can be written as a (finite) product of atoms.
 One can readily check that~$M$ is atomic if and only if $M_{\red}$ is atomic.
 A subset $I$ of $M$ is an \emph{ideal} of $M$ provided that $I M \subseteq I$ or, equivalently, $I M = I$.
 An ideal $I$ of $M$ is \emph{principal} if $I = b M$ for some $b \in M$.
-The monoid~$M$ satisfies the \emph{ascending chain condition on principal ideals} (\emph{ACCP}) if every increasing sequence of principal ideals of $M$ (under inclusion) eventually stabilizes.
+The monoid~$M$ satisfies the \emph{ascending chain condition on principal ideals} (\emph{ACCP}) if every increasing sequence of principal ideals of $M$ (under inclusion) becomes constant from one point on.
 It is well known and not hard to verify that monoids satisfying ACCP are atomic.